LEQO-Framework/leqo-backend/docs/usage/annotations.rst

 Uncomputation
 -------------
-When dirty ancilla qubits can be uncomputed, the programmer may provide an explicit uncomputation block to reverse their effects.
+When modified clean ancillae or linking qubits can be uncomputed, the programmer may provide an explicit uncomputation block to reverse their effects.
-This is done using the `@leqo.uncompute` annotation, which defines a scoped region that is disabled by default via an `if (false)` statement.
+This is done using the ``@leqo.uncompute`` annotation, which defines a scoped region that is disabled by default via an ``if (false)`` statement.
-The compiler may override this value to `true` if uncomputation of the associated dirty ancillae is required.
+The compiler may override this statement to ``true`` if uncomputation of the associated qubits is determined to be necessary.

+A qubit annotated with ``@leqo.reusable`` within such a block is referred to as an uncomputable ancilla.

-* The `@leqo.uncompute` annotation must appear directly above an `if (false)` statement with a block body that must not be followed by an `else` statement
+* The ``@leqo.uncompute`` annotation must appear directly above an ``if (false)`` statement with a block body that must not be followed by an ``else`` statement
-* `@leqo.uncompute` annotations may appear multiple times in a program, each time referring to different uncomputation logic
+* ``@leqo.uncompute`` annotations may appear multiple times in a program, each time referring to different uncomputation logic
-* Nested `@leqo.uncompute` if-blocks are not allowed
+* Nested ``@leqo.uncompute`` if-blocks are not allowed
-* A `@leqo.uncompute` if-block must be declared at global scope
+* A ``@leqo.uncompute`` if-block must be declared at global scope
-* The `@leqo.uncompute` block must reverse all transformations on the associated ancillae, removing entanglement and restoring each to the ``|0⟩`` state
+* The ``@leqo.uncompute`` block must reverse all transformations on the associated qubit, removing entanglement and restoring each to the ``|0⟩`` state
-* `@leqo.uncompute` blocks only operate on existing variables, qubits or selfdeclared aliases
+* ``@leqo.uncompute`` blocks only operate on existing variables, qubits or selfdeclared aliases
-* A `@leqo.uncompute` if-block must declare the uncomputed ancillae as reusable qubits by using the corresponding `@leqo.reusable` annotation
+* A ``@leqo.uncompute`` if-block must declare the uncomputed ancillae as reusable qubits by using the corresponding ``@leqo.reusable`` annotation

 .. warning::
-    Qubits previously annotated with `@leqo.dirty` must not be uncomputed
+    Qubits previously annotated with ``@leqo.dirty`` must not be uncomputed

 .. note::
-    Not all operations are reversible; in such cases, the qubit should not be reused.
+    Not all operations are reversible; in such cases, the qubit should not be annotated as reusable.

 .. code-block:: openqasm3
     :linenos: